 - TV’s & Monitors – Many scrap yards don’t accept any monitors due to the difficulty of recycling them, however, almost all monitors and TV screens have wires attached.
 These wires can be snipped off even with a standard pair of scissors and added to your insulated wire pile.
 They can be found coming out the base of TV’s and computer monitors.
 The smaller transformers that can be found on the wires too can be cut off and separated for a different scrap value.

-- Inside Electronics – Many electronics not only have wires on the outside that can be cut off, but once you open them up and take them apart you will find more insulated wire.
+- Inside Electronics – Many electronics not only have wires on the outside that can be cut off but once you open them up and take them apart you will find the more insulated wire.
 In some items like VCR’s, DVD players, Laptops, and more you will find thinner insulated copper wires running throughout.
 You can usually cut these out with thin nose pliers or scissors and can put in the same pile as the wires from your monitors.
 These copper wires will often be classified as regular insulated wire or computer wire at the scrap yard.

 - Computers – While we mentioned you can cut wires off computer monitors, you can also find a good amount of insulated wire inside desktop towers.
 Once take apart a desktop computer tower for the boards, hard drives, and more inside, you can separate the insulated wires.
 There will usually be different types of wire inside, some ribbon wire and thin-insulated connectors.